build-on-aws/bedrock-agent-txt2sql/README.md

 ![Bucket create 2](Streamlit_App/images/bucket_pic_2.png)

 - After creation, upload the .csv files located [here](https://github.com/build-on-aws/bedrock-agent-txt2sql/tree/main/s3data) and the API schema for the Lambda [here](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/schema/athena-schema.json) to the s3 bucket.

-These files contain mock data of customer and procedure information, and the schema that your Lambda needs for the Bedrock agent to communicate with it.
+- These files contain mock data of customer and procedure information, and the schema that your Lambda needs for the Bedrock agent to communicate with it.
 We will use these files as the datasource for our Amazon Athena service to query from.
 Once the documents are uploaded, please review them.

 ![bucket domain data](Streamlit_App/images/bucket_domain_data.png)

 - **Amazon Athena Bucket**: Create another S3 bucket for the Athena service.
-Call it "athena-destination-store-alias".
+Call it `athena-destination-store-{alias}`.
+Make sure to update the alias.
 You will need to use this S3 bucket when configuring the Amazon Athena service in the next step.